What is the Admission process?

 - Prospective parents are invited to visit the school to understand our approach.
 We clearly communicate the educational philosophy of the school and invite parents to share their views.

 - We do spend a good amount of time with parents to understand their intentions, aspirations and their perspectives on learning.
 Understanding parents expectation is very important before offering admission.

-- The core curriculum is designed based on ICSE and Cambridge IGCSE framework.
+- The core curriculum is designed based on the Cambridge IGCSE framework.